BarbuAndy/Sistem-informatic-distribuit-pentru-gestionarea-activitatii-unei-biblioteci/README.md

 v1.4
--same functionalities as before implemented using repositories, services and middleware models between view and services -books are added by completing the title and author name, bookId is automatically incremented | authorId is automatically -books cannot be added if the author name is not in the data base -books can be edited or deleted by title
+-same functionalities as before implemented using repositories, services and middleware models between view and services -books are added by completing the title and author name, bookId is automatically incremented | authorId is automatically set -books cannot be added if the author name is not in the data base -books can be edited or deleted by title